-The average APR on new credit card offers broke another record this week, according to the CreditCards.com Weekly Credit Card Rate Report.
+The average APR on new credit card offers held steady this week, according to the CreditCards.com Weekly Credit Card Rate Report.

 The editorial content below is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 However, we may receive compensation when you click on links to products from our partners.
 Learn more about our advertising policy.

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 The average credit card interest rate is 17.61 percent.